DavidBM/useful-javascript/README.md

 **[⬆ back to top](#table-of-contents)**

-<a name="function-arguments-2-or-less-ideally"></a>

 <a name="functions"></a>
 ## Functions
 <a name="function-arguments-2-or-less-ideally"></a>
 ### Function arguments (2 or less ideally)

-Having a function with many arguments is a smell that indicated that maybe you need some refactoring for avoiding all this arguments.
-Moreover makes harder to test (more combinations for input) and to work with optional parameters.
+Having a function with many arguments is a smell that indicated that maybe you need some refactoring.
+Moreover, it makes harder to test (more combinations for input) and to work with optional parameters.
 Some patterns that you can apply in order of preference are:

-- **Simply split the function in several function**: If your function have to many arguments maybe that means that you can split its logic in several functions.
+- **Simply split the function in several function**: If your function have too many arguments maybe that means that you can split its logic in several functions.
 - **Builder pattern**: Can help you when you need to pass a lot of optional arguments for constructing something (in the constructor or similar entity)
-- **Define a model or data class**: That will group your data in a object.
-Having it defined as a Class will make the convention explicit and easy to read in the future.
+- **Define a model or data class**: That will group your data in an object.
+Having it defined as a Class will make the convention explicit and easy to consult for you and others in the future.

 Thing that you must **NOT** do:

-- Making the function to receive only one argument expecting to be an object without any type and assuming some properties inside of that object (understanding "any type" as not model or data class forcing the developer to create a ad-hod object for passing several parameters to the function).
-This will force the developer to read the code of the function for knowing what your function requires.
-This is simple not acceptable and will bring you a lot of pain and a not very friendly big [Russian guy](#introduction).
-If you do that I hope you love the smell of napal in the morning when you have 20 calls to this function from several parts of the code base giving totally different objects as argument.
+- Making the function to receive only one argument, expecting to be an object without any type and assuming some properties inside of that object (understanding "any type" as not model or data class, forcing the developer to create an ad-hod object for passing several parameters to the function).
+This will force the developer to read the code of the function for knowing what requires your function.
+This is simply not acceptable and will bring you a lot of pain and a not very friendly big [Russian guy](#introduction).
+If you do that I hope you love the smell of napal in the morning when you have 20 calls to the same function from several parts of the project giving totally different objects as argument.

 **Bad (builder pattern):**
 ```javascript